 My point is that so many women are disconnected from what is normal in their bodies and what’s not.
 To me, FAM is a tool that allows me to be more in sync with what is happening from month to month.

 Edit: I wrote about this on Instagram recently: FAM also helps me know when to adjust my training.
 The response was crazy!
-So many women didn’t know that hormonal fluctuations could make their strength levels fluctuate.
+So many women didn’t know that hormonal fluctuations could affect how they feel in workouts.
 (More on that in a coming post.)

 ⚠PERIODS & TRAINING ⚠ Ladies, we need to chat.
 Did you know that where you’re at in your menstrual cycle can seriously affect your training?
 It’s NOT all in your head. .
 In the first week of your cycle, estrogen starts to rise.
 You may notice a decrease in cravings (especially carbs) / appetite and you may feel very strong in the gym.
 Now’s the time to go after PRs, heavy training volume, high-intensity, etc. Immediately prior to ovulation (approx day 14 though this varies!!), estrogen peaks.
 You’re likely to feel very strong in this first half of your cycle and a little extra randy (wink). .
 After ovulation, estrogen drops and progesterone rises.
 You’re likely to retain more water and crave carbs.
 As this luteal phase continues, progesterone also drops off which initiates your period. ❗In the few days before your period, IT’S NOT UNCOMMON to feel like your normal working sets are way harder and that you’ve got little gas in the tank.
 Don’t beat yourself up for feeling a little “off!!” .
 I bring this up because I used to think something was wrong with me.
 But once I started tracking my cycle very closely (I measure my basal body temp and a couple other signs), I realized that how I felt in the gym matched up really well with my cycle.
 Of course, every woman is different and some have more difficult cycles than others. .
 But I want to empower you to know that if you have leeway in your training plan, going a little easier the week before your period is okay.
 Saving the heavier stuff for before ovulation and the lighter stuff, metcons, etc for later may work better for you.
 If you’re a coach this may help you understand your female lifters better. .
 And with all that in mind I’m super glad this is a deload week ?
 Worked up to 3 sets of 5 strict press at 75% today.
 See the rest of my training in my IG Stories. .
 And for more info about healthy periods, follow these ladies: @drjolenebrighten and @larabriden #TheMoreYouKnow #NormalizePeriodTalk #StrengthTraining #WomensHealth